Healthy low sugar snack recipes to make for kids’ snack time or for work from home munchies

-Hands up if you are getting regular attacks of Pandemic Pangs (different to actual Hunger Pangs)?
+Hands up if you are getting regular snack attacks while working from home?
 Rather than reach for the nearest crisp packet or biscuit tin (with all that added salt, sugar and refined ingredients), treat yourself to these wholesome, healthier snacks.
 We’ve asked our fave foodie writers and nutritionists to contribute a healthy recipe that’s easy to whizz up with the kids (some don’t even require cooking!) so that you can all nibble something delicious without the guilt.

 Healthy snack recipes for kids and adults